HasnainAsif/mern-graphql-social-app/client/README.md

 Like/Unlike Post
 Optimistic Response // updates UI Without waiting for response from request.
 After request completion, UI will update again.

+### Admin Features

+Admin can block/unblock comments of any post